GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics

 \subsubsection{Query Interpreter}

 The query interpreter agent is responsible for converting user queries into formal RA expressions, providing a precise framework for analytical reasoning.
 Before initiating this translation, the agent consults the knowledge base, comprising the data schema and domain-specific context.
-The data schema provides a detailed understanding of the dataset, including its relational modeling, detailed field descriptions, and data types.
-Using this information, the agent verifies whether the query is relevant and within the scope of the dataset~\cite{manik2021out}.
+The data schema provides a detailed understanding of the dataset, including its relational modeling, field descriptions, data types, and enriched metadata capturing domain-specific acronyms and terminology mappings.
+This glossary-enhanced schema is injected into the prompt context, enabling accurate resolution of domain-specific terms into formal schema attributes during RA construction.

+To handle imprecise queries without compromising data privacy or exceeding LLM context windows, GateLens employs a selective strategy for exposing categorical information.
+For low-cardinality attributes (e.g., fields with only a few distinct categories such as test status), all valid options are explicitly enumerated within the schema metadata.
+In contrast, for high-cardinality attributes, actual database values are never exposed; instead, the schema specifies structural patterns or expected formats (e.g., standard prefixes or identifier conventions).
+This hybrid design keeps the prompt context compact and privacy-preserving while providing the LLM with sufficient context to generate accurate filtering conditions.

+Using this information, the agent verifies whether the query is relevant and within the scope of the dataset~\citep{manik2021out}.
 This validation step ensures that only supported and meaningful queries are processed, improving both accuracy and efficiency.
-Once the query is confirmed to be in scope, the agent leverages the knowledge base to interpret and decompose the query into formal RA expressions.
+Once the query is confirmed to be in scope, the agent leverages the data schemas to interpret and decompose the query into formal RA expressions.